operand/agency/docs/README.md

 any time
 - `ACCESS_DENIED` - which prevents use
 - `ACCESS_REQUESTED` - which will prompt the receiving agent for permission when access is attempted.
 Access will await approval or denial.
-If denied, the sender is notified of the denial.

-If `ACCESS_REQUESTED` is used, the receiving agent will be prompted at run time to approve the action.
+If `ACCESS_REQUESTED` is used, the receiving agent will be prompted at run time to approve the action via the `_request_permission()` callback method.

-If any actions require permission, you must implement the `_request_permission()` method with the following signature:
+If any actions require permission, you must implement the `_request_permission()` method with the following signature in order to receive permission requests.

 ```python
 def _request_permission(self, proposed_message: MessageSchema) -> bool:
     ...
 ```

-This method is called when an agent attempts to invoke an action that has been marked as `ACCESS_REQUESTED`.
-Your method should inspect `proposed_message` and return a boolean indicating whether or not to permit the action.
+Your implementation should inspect `proposed_message` and return a boolean indicating whether or not to permit the action.

 You can use this approach to protect against dangerous actions being taken.
 For example if you allow terminal access, you may want to review commands before they are invoked.

-This implementation of access control is just a start, and further development of the functionality is a priority for this project.

 ## Adding Human Users With the `WebApp` Class

 A single chatting AI wouldn't be useful without someone to chat with, so now let's add humans into the space so that they can chat with "Chatty".
-To do this, we'll use the `WebApp` class, which is a subclass of `Space`.
+To do this, we'll use the `WebApp` class.

 Why choose to subclass `Space` and not `Agent`?
 This is an arbitrary choice up to the developer, and may depend on what they want to accomplish.